ccnfac/MyNetwerkApp/README.md

 * Influencers and Creators can:
    * Sell subscriptions to private channels
    * Promote affiliate products with commissions
-   * Sell music, movies, books, merchandise, courses, and services
+   * Sell music, movies, books, merchandise, courses, services, and more
-   * Accept P2P payments for custom content and services
 * Stores and Sellers can use the platform as a Point of Sale system:
    * Create products in app with price, description, and delivery type
    * Display payment link at checkout for buyers to pay in stablecoins